myoluk/virtual-paint/README.md

 :star: This project is based on **OpenCV** and provides virtual painting using webcam.

-:floppy_disk: The color range of the object to be tracked with `set_color_range.py` is determined by the trackbars.
+:floppy_disk: `color_range.py` allows to enter the color range required to detect the object to be tracked.

-`paint.py` paints by following the specified object.
+:ballot_box_with_check: `paint.py` tracks the specified object and enables painting.

 - 3 different marker thicknesses
 - 5 different colors (purple, blue, green, red, yellow)